-- (a) During the fourth quarter of 2010, the Company wrote-off approximately \$1.4 million of assets in connection with the biennial major scheduled turnaround completed by the nitrogen fertilizer business. - (b) Represents expense associated with a major scheduled turnaround at the nitrogen fertilizer plant. - (3) The gross tons produced for ammonia represent the total ammonia produced, including ammonia produced that was upgraded into UAN.
-The net tons available for sale represent the ammonia available for sale that was not upgraded into UAN. - (4) Plant gate sales per ton represent net sales less freight costs and hydrogen revenue divided by product sales volume in tons in the reporting period.
-Plant gate pricing per ton is shown in order to provide a pricing measure that is comparable across the fertilizer industry. - On-stream factor is the total number of hours operated divided by the total number of hours in the reporting period and is included as a measure of operating efficiency.
-Excluding the impact of the major scheduled turnaround, the Linde air separation unit outage and the UAN vessel rupture, (i) the onstream factors in 2012 adjusted for the major scheduled turnaround and the Linde air separation unit outage would have been 98.1% for gasifier, 97.1% for ammonia and 92.8% for UAN, (ii) the on-stream factors in 2011 adjusted for these events would have been 99.2% for gasifier, 98.0% for ammonia and 95.7% for UAN and (iii) the on-stream factors in 2010 adjusted for the Linde air separation unit outage and the UAN vessel rupture would have been 97.6% for gasifier, 96.8% for ammonia and 96.1% for UAN.
+(a) Represents expense associated with a major scheduled turnaround at the nitrogen fertilizer plant.

+- (3) Gross tons produced for ammonia represent the total ammonia produced, including ammonia produced that was upgraded into UAN.
+As a result of the completion of the UAN expansion project in February 2013, the Nitrogen Fertilizer Partnership now upgrades substantially all of the ammonia it produces into UAN.
+Net tons available for sale represent the ammonia available for sale that was not upgraded into UAN. - (4) In addition to produced ammonia, the Nitrogen Fertilizer Partnership acquired approximately 17,000 tons of ammonia, which was upgraded to UAN during the year ended December 31, 2013. - (5) Plant gate sales per ton represent net sales less freight costs and hydrogen revenue divided by product sales volume in tons in the reporting period and is shown in order to provide a pricing measure that is comparable across the fertilizer industry. - (6) On-stream factor is the total number of hours operated divided by the total number of hours in the reporting period and is included as a measure of operating efficiency.
+Excluding the impacts of the UAN expansion coming on-line, the planned downtime associated with replacement of damaged catalyst, the unplanned Linde air separation unit outages and the unplanned downtime associated with weather issues, (i) the onstream factors in 2013 would have been 99.5% for gasifier, 98.9% for ammonia and 98.0% for UAN.
+Excluding the impact of the Linde air separation unit outage and the major scheduled turnaround, (ii) the on-stream factors in 2012 would have been 98.1% for gasifier, 97.1% for ammonia and 92.8% for UAN.
+Excluding the impact of the Linde air separation unit outage, (iii) the on-stream factors in 2011 would have been 98.1% for gasifier, 97.1% for ammonia and 92.8% for UAN.
+Excluding the impact of the Linde air separation unit outage, (iii) the on-stream factors in 2011 would have been 98.1% for gasifier, 97.1% for ammonia and 92.8% for UAN.